rheijuan/Story/Story.md

-Once upom a time, in the software development form,
+Once upon a time, in the software development firm,

 there was a programmer named Steve.